-As summer draws to a close many boat owners will be asking themselves: do I need to winterize my boat?
-This is an important question to be asking, because freeze-damage can cause extensive and even catastrophic problems.
+When the boating season draws to a close, many boat owners ask themselves: do I need to winterize my boat?
+This is an important question, because freeze-damage can cause extensive and even catastrophic problems.
 It can burst pipes in plumbing systems, crack engine parts, and split apart fiberglass.
-Fortunately, you’ve come to the right place — we’ll lay out the procedures you need to follow and run through a comprehensive winterize boat checklist, so you can rest easy after storing your boat for the season.
+Fortunately, you’ve come to the right place—we’ll lay out the procedures you need to follow and run through a comprehensive “winterize the boat checklist,” so you can rest easy after storing your boat for the season.

 Do I Need to Winterize My Boat?